Deitox/kestrel_engine/docs/ARCHITECTURE.md

 - The scene toolbar presents dependency health along with retain buttons so missing atlases or meshes can be rehydrated before applying a scene.
 - `Scene` helpers let the app export/import entity graphs.
 The scene format captures mesh materials, lighting flags, and emissive colors alongside atlas dependencies, and the debug UI exposes quick-save/quick-load controls that hand JSON files to these helpers.

-The data always flows in the same order - Input -> ECS -> Renderer -> UI - keeping subsystems decoupled and deterministic.
+The data always flows in the same order - Input -> ECS -> Renderer -> EditorShell/egui - keeping subsystems decoupled and deterministic.

 ### Scripting Guidelines
 - Declare `global name;` inside functions before mutating module-level state so Rhai updates the shared variable rather than shadowing it.